-Some Flowbox accounts have been affected by this and temporarily blocked, and we’ve narrowed it down to Instagram seeing patterns in how customers perform Rights Requesting as attempts to illicitly grow their follower base.
+Some Flowbox client accounts have been affected by this and temporarily blocked, and we’ve narrowed it down to Instagram seeing patterns in how customers perform Rights Requesting as attempts to illicitly grow their follower base.
 Don’t worry though, we’ve got your back! 💯

 Recommendation #1: Increase the uniqueness of your templates

-By creating and using many unique templates that are clearly distinguishable from eachother, your activities on the Instagram platform will seem more human than if you’re simply sending the same template over and over.
+By creating and using many unique templates that are clearly distinguishable from another, your activities on the Instagram platform will seem more human than if you’re simply sending the same template over and over.

-Here’s a few ideas on how to increase the uniqueness of your templates:
+Here are a few ideas on how to increase the uniqueness of your templates:

 - Add a greeting phase with the post author’s username.
 For example, you can start your template with

 “%username%”before sending the message.
 (Hint: In the future, Flowbox might use this exact system-

 - Use a few different key hashtags, and preferably also place them in different parts of the text.
 For example, having one template with